If there’s one thing most of us can agree on, it’s that diet fatigue is real.

 When Whole30 Might Be Worth a Try

-In addition, Whole30 can also be a good kick-start to weight loss—as long as you plan on continuing to eat a version of the diet after the initial 30 days.
-This is especially true if you like a “cold-turkey” approach to things, and your ideal path to lasting change is to build habits (or in this case, food patterns) all at once, rather than bit-by-bit.
-For instance, you may have an extreme sweet tooth you need to kick, and you might do better to avoid it entirely to break the addiction.
+In addition, Whole30 can also be a good kickstart to weight loss—as long as you plan to keep the weight off by continuing to eat a version of the diet after the initial 30 days.
+Weight loss under Whole30 is also more likely if you prefer a “cold-turkey” approach and if you are the kind of person who can sustain lasting changes by building habits (or in this case, food patterns) all at once, rather than more gradually over time.
+For instance, you may have an extreme sweet tooth that you want to tamper, and the best approach for you might be to go completely free of sweets to break your habit.

 In other words, taking your personal psychology into account is a good way to determine if doing something like Whole30 will be beneficial for you.